Finland/Finnish Language and Culture Kit

 Pre-readers can sharpen hand-eye coordination as they join Moomintroll’s search for that rascal Little My, who has found a very clever hiding place.
 Along the way, they will meet Moomintroll’s family and many friends.
 The funny names–from Snufkin to Fillyjonk–beg to be sounded out and repeated again and again.

 Moomin wakes up one morning to find the pond frozen over, and rather than hibernate, the family decides to brave the winter weather.
-At first, their wintry adventure seems to be going swimmingly, until Mr. Brisk of the Great Outdoors Club takes over and forces everyone to embrace the winter sports, whether they want to or not.
+At first, their wintry adventure seems to be going swimmingly, until Mr. Brisk of the Great Outdoors Club takes over and forces everyone to embrace winter sports whether they like it our not.

 Leave Moominvalley?
 Is it possible?
-Yes, even the Moomin family need a change of scenery sometimes, so they’re off to live in a lighthouse on a tiny island.
+Yes, even the Moomin family needs a change of scenery sometimes, so they’re off to live in a lighthouse on a tiny island.
 Here they find space to grow, and to do things they couldn’t in their comfortable, cluttered valley home.
-As they discover their new home, the family also discover surprising, and wonderfully funny, new things about themselves.
+As they discover their new home, the family also discovers surprising, and wonderfully funny, new things about themselves.

 Moomintroll’s play school is considered fun as Loruillaan gets to know the alphabet.
-The Moomins boat is loaded with the letters and goods about the action-packed world of travel.
+The Moomins boat is loaded with the letters and goods about the action- packed world of travel.
+Written in Finnish.

 Sammy has been warned never to go near the terrible mountain king, who gobbles up little boys like flies.
 But Sammy’s curiosity to see the giant for himself leads him into an unforgettable adventure.